Skip to content

 By the time this change is noticed, the damage has possibly already been made.

-So, if you’re concerned to learn more about what is replay attack, how it works, some examples, and most significantly, how to prevent replay attacks, then read on.
+So, if you’re concerned to learn more about what is a replay attack, how it works, some examples, and most significantly, how to prevent replay attacks, then read on.

 What is a Replay Attack?